Leestellar328/hong-kong-real-time-stock-market-data-api/README.md

 ## Author: AllTick

-# Project Name: Real-time Hong Kong Stock Market Data API
+# Real-time Hong Kong Stock Market Data API
 Welcome to the **Real-time Hong Kong Stock Market Data API** by AllTick.
 This API provides access to high-frequency real-time stock market data from the Hong Kong Stock Exchange (HKEX).
 It is designed for developers, traders, and quantitative analysts who need reliable, low-latency data for algorithmic trading, market analysis, and more.

 ## Features